Rahul Jain (singer)

 Rahul Jain is an Indian singer, music composer, and lyricist.
-He debuted in Bollywood with his song "Teri Yaad" in the 2016 Hindi films Fever.
+He debuted in Bollywood with his song "Teri Yaad" in the 2016 Hindi film Fever.
 He has composed over 250 musical tracks.
 He was nominated for the Mirchi Music Award for Upcoming Male Vocalist of The Year at the 11th Mirchi Music Awards for the song "Aanewale Kal" from the 2018 Hindi film 1921.

 Early life

 Jain studied civil engineering.
 He started his music career in MTV Asia's reality show 'MTV Aloft Star' in 2014.

-Most Famous For Live Performance
+Career

-He is well-known for his LIVE performance in college fests among famous universities/campus all across globe.
-He has big fan following among youth and popular for his singing skills.
+Jain is well-known for his live performances in college fests around the world.
+He has a large youth fanbase.